AndreasThinks/slack-omnivore-reader/readme.md

 - `ALLOWED_HOSTS`: Comma-separated list of allowed hosts (e.g., your-app-name.herokuapp.com)
 - `OMNIVORE_LABEL`: (Optional) Label to apply to saved articles in Omnivore
 - `RATE_LIMIT_PER_MINUTE`: (Optional) Number of requests allowed per minute

+## Instalation
+To add the application to Slack, you *must* have deployed the back-end on Heroku using the process above.

+Once this is complete, you can:
+- Create an application on your [Slack workspace](https://api.slack.com/) (you will need administrator permissions).
+- In the "oAuth & Permissions" section, enable **channels:history**, **chat:write** and **reactions:read**, and obtain your SLACK_BOT_TOKEN.
+- In the "Event Subscriptions" section
+  - Add "reaction_added" to bot events
+  - Add your full Heroku application URL (in the format https://your-heroku-app.herokuapp.com/slack/events) as the request URL.
+- If you do not already have one, create an [Omnivore](https://omnivore.app/) account, and [get an API key](https://omnivore.app/settings/api).
+- From the Heroku web-interface, add all environment variables to your application.
+- From within your Slack client, add your bot to a channel by sending them a DM

+That's it!
+Test it by reacting to a post with a valid URL.
+You should be able to see the event in your Heroku logs, and it will appear in your Omnivore library.

 ## Local Development
 1. Clone this repository